Givani Smith: Playing career

 On July 1, 2023, Smith left the Panthers as a free agent and was signed by the San Jose Sharks to a two-year, $1.6 million contract, beginning in the 2023–24 season.
 He scored his first goal for the Sharks on November 16 against the St. Louis Blues, and in the process became the 300th Shark to score a goal for the franchise.
 Remaining on the Sharks roster for the entirety of the season, Smith made 36 appearances, matching a seasons best of 3 assists for the fourth time in his career.

 In the following 2024–25 season, Smith began the season primarily serving as a healthy scratch for the Sharks.
 Featuring in just 6 games through the first quarter of the season, Smith was placed on waivers on December 8, 2024.
 Upon clearing waivers, Smith was included in a trade by the Sharks to the Colorado Avalanche on December 9, 2024.
 The Avalanche received Smith, Mackenzie Blackwood and a 2027 fifth-round pick in exchange for Alexandar Georgiev, Nikolai Kovalenko, a conditional fifth-round 2025 pick, and a second-round pick in the 2026 NHL entry draft.
 He made his debut the following day in a fourth-line role, helping the Avalanche to a 6–2 victory over the Pittsburgh Penguins.
 Smith went scoreless through 7 games with the Avalanche before he was re-assigned to AHL affiliate, the Colorado Eagles, on December 28, 2024.

 Smith remained with the Eagles until the NHL trade deadline when he was dealt by the Avalanche to the Philadelphia Flyers in exchange for Erik Johnson on March 7, 2025.
 He was immediately assigned to continue in the AHL with affiliate, the Lehigh Valley Phantoms.

 As a free agent from the Flyers, Smith went un-signed over the summer.
 Approaching the season, he accepted an invitation from the Carolina Hurricanes to attend training camp on a professional tryout on August 28, 2025.
 After a successful tryout with the Hurricanes, Smith was then signed to a one-year, $775k contract.
+Assigned to the Chicago Wolves of the duration of his tenure within the Hurricanes, Smith posted 2 goals and 5 points in just 25 appearances.

+Having played his professional career entirely in North America, Smith was signed his first contract abroad in agreeing to a one-year deal with Chinese KHL outfilt, Shanghai Dragons, on July 2, 2026.

 Personal life

-Smith is of Jamaican descent.
+Smith is of Jamaican descent and has played for the country in the Amerigol LATAM Cup.
 He is the younger brother of NHL player Gemel Smith.